evanwinter/github-mirror/readme.md

-# GitHub Repo Mirror
+# GitHub Components

 Fetch and display a user's public GitHub repositories as they would appear on a profile's Pinned Repositories.

+## Usage

-Create a GitHub app and get your `client_id` and `client_secret` (otherwise you're limited to 60 API calls).
+Create a new [OAuth Application](https://github.com/settings/applications/new) on GitHub and get your `client_id` and `client_secret` (otherwise you're limited to 60 API calls).

-Then, create a file called `config.js` and in it, store those credentials along with the username of the user whose repositories you want to see, like so:
+Create a new file in the project root called `config.js` and, in it, store your `client_id` and `client_secret` along with the username of the user whose repositories you want to see, like so:

 ```
 // config.js